Rebellions of 1837–1838: Differences

 Since the time of Lord Durham's Report on the Rebellions, the Lower Canada Rebellion has been attributed to tensions between the British and the French, that the conflict was "'racial' and, as a consequence, it was sharper than–indeed fundamentally different from—the milder strife that disturbed 'English' Upper Canada."
 Despite being true, this interpretation understates the republicanism of the Patriots.

-The Lower Canada rebellion was widely supported by the populace, due to economic and political subordination of the French Canadians, resulting in mass actions over an extended period of time, such as boycotts, strikes and sabotage.
-These drew harsh punitive reprisals such as the restriction of civil liberties, the burning of entire villages, and imprisonment or exile of hundreds of men by government troops and militias, which had been concentrated in Lower Canada to deal with the crisis.
-By contrast, the Upper Canada Rebellion was not as broadly supported by local populations, was quickly quelled by relatively small numbers of pro-government militias and volunteers and was consequently less widespread and brutal by comparison.
+The populace widely supported the Lower Canada Rebellion due to economic and political subordination of the French Canadians.
+Discontent had resulted in mass actions (boycotts, strikes and sabotage) over many years.
+The government responded harshly, such as the restriction of civil liberties.
+Government troops and armed militias were concentrated in Lower Canada to deal with the crisis.
+They burned entire villages, and imprisoned or exiled hundreds of activists.

+By contrast, the Upper Canada Rebellion was less widespread and was not as broadly supported by local populations.
+It was quickly quelled by relatively few pro-government militias and armed volunteer soldiers and was less brutally suppressed by comparison.